eloyvallinaes/proteome-data-explorer/README.md

 - NCBI Assembly (n=17,879).

 ### Features
-Each takes a value along the following eleven dimensions.
+Each proteome takes a value along the following eleven dimensions.
 In general, these values refer to the average over all proteins in a proteome, while the corresponding median values can be found under the `Downloads` tab.

 | Name | Symbol | Comment |